Webhook (v2)

 Description

-The Webhook trigger allows a HTTP request to initiate a Flow defined in Extension Kit Portal.
-In a typical scenario this trigger would be utilized to allow a workflow defined somewhere else to continue execution in a U4EC Flow.
+The Webhook trigger allows an HTTP request to initiate a Flow defined in the Extension Kit Portal.
+In a typical scenario this trigger is used to allow a workflow defined somewhere else to continue execution in a U4EK Flow.
 More details are available for such a scenario at Appendix A: LogicApps.

 Basic Configuration